-The simple fact is: we are all healing, from a collective past of great suffering.
+The simple fact is: we are still healing, from our collective past of great suffering.
 And because of that fact - relationships can be tough.

-Famine, poverty, even slavery, happened everywhere on earth, And especially many men today are healing, because men got sent to war.
+Everywhere on earth there has been famine, poverty, even slavery.
+And especially many men today are healing, because men got sent to war.